11 Chinese New Year Foods to Eat for Good Luck

 chinese new year

-If you’re looking to properly celebrate the Lunar New Year, a must-have for good luck is traditional Chinese New Year food.
-Chinese New Year foods vary across different regions and from family to family, but the norm with Lunar New Year foods is their symbolism, thought and preparation to help welcome in a new season of life.
+Chinese New Year foods vary across different regions and from family to family, but the norm with Lunar New Year foods is their symbolism, thought and preparation, all of which help welcome in a new season of life.

 The Chinese New Year is the most important holiday in China, according to HISTORY.
 The 16-day celebration is a time to honor sacred deities as well as the family's ancestors.
 It's also a time to gather together for a celebration centered around feasting on delicious dishes.